It's always darkest before the dawn.

 Bridgewater is an quaint village with a distinctly English ambience (particularly in autumn and spring), which is famous for its striking Bridgewater Mill.

 I rolled into town with an entirely different outlook to the one that had squinted numbly at my tent roof earlier that morning.
 My eyes were now wide open.
 I soon arrived at the Bridgewater Laundrette and began piling my dirty clothes into the washing machine.
-It had been a week since my last laundry session and I could hardly socialise with an ensemble smeared in grime.
+It had been a week since my last laundry session and I could hardly socialise with my clothes smeared in grime.
 After a few minutes, a lady picked me out from across the room.
 “I know a long distance hiker when I see one.”
 She began.
 “It must be washing day.
 Oh, how I know the feeling.”
 My ramshackle appearance was an obvious giveaway.

 Her name was Janet and she had trekked ultra long distances all over the world.
 What a crazy coincidence!
 On top of her meandering hikes, she also chaired the Australian Friends of the Camino, an organisation set up to promote the various continental pilgrimages to Santiago de Compostela in Spain.
 Her extraordinary adventures made my Heysen Trail struggle look like a Sunday stroll.
 Perspective is everything.